AlirezaParsi/pocof3/README.md

 ---
 ## ❤️ **Support My Work**

-If you enjoy using N0Kernel Fork and want to support my work, consider:
+If you enjoy using ALPKernel Fork and want to support my work, consider:

 - Starring this repository ⭐
 - Joining my [Telegram Channel](https://t.me/Alizashub) and [Group](https://t.me/TheAOSP)

 ---

-**Thank you for choosing N0Kernel!** 🚀
+**Thank you for choosing ALPKernel!** 🚀